PG1003/lex/README.md

 ### Patterns

-_For convenience this paragraph is copied from the patterns paragraph in the [Lua reference manual](http://www.lua.org/manual/5.4/manual.html#6.4.1) and adjusted to match with the usage of this library._
+_For convenience this paragraph is copied from the patterns paragraph in the [Lua reference manual](http://www.lua.org/manual/5.4/manual.html#6.4.1) and adjusted to match the usage of this library._

 Patterns are described by regular strings, which are interpreted when [matching](#match), [iterating](#iteration) and [substituting](#substitute).
 This section describes the syntax and the meaning (that is, what they match) of these strings.